 Troubleshooting DNA Sequencing Problems

-Automated DNA sequencing is one of the most common and robust techniques performed in molecular biological laboratories.
+Automated DNA sequencing is one of the most common and normally robust techniques performed in molecular biological laboratories.
 Unfortunately, it does not always work and when it doesn’t it can be very difficult to work out what went wrong.
-Fortunately, most failed (or sub-optimal) DNA sequencing results have only a fairly limited number of causes.
-To help in the troubleshooting of sequencing problems we have created a series of guides for identifying the most common causes of various sequencing problems.
+Fortunately, most failed (or sub-optimal) DNA sequencing results have only a limited number of causes.
+To help the troubleshooting of DNA sequencing problems we have created a series of guides for identifying the most common causes.
 These guides also includes tips on how to overcome each problem type, along with more general tips for improving DNA sequencing quality.

 How To Identify The Causes of DNA Sequencing Failures